-In my current role as Visual Editor, Washington and Investigations at the Wall Street Journal, I lead a multidisciplinary team of visual journalists and technologists to craft interactive, visual and data-driven narratives.
-I’ve led the visual presentation for multiple newsroom investigations that exposed toxic lead poisoning leaching from cables abandoned by telecom companies, the ways in which Tiktok serves up sex and drug videos to minors and a pattern of federal officials trading stocks in companies their agencies oversee, which was the winner of the Pulitzer Prize in Investigative Reporting in 2023.
+At the Washington Post, I lead a multidisciplinary team of visual journalists and technologists to craft interactive, visual and data-driven narratives on politics, economics and national news.
+Throughout my career, I’ve led the visual presentation for multiple newsroom investigations that exposed toxic lead poisoning leaching from cables abandoned by telecom companies, the ways in which Tiktok serves up sex and drug videos to minors and a pattern of federal officials trading stocks in companies their agencies oversee, which was the winner of the Pulitzer Prize in Investigative Reporting in 2023.

 Trade Tensions: The Back and Forth Showdown on Trump’s Tariffs